 Fish Night 8 | Keeping up momentum for artisanal fisheries and aquaculture

-The next Fish Night will take place on Tuesday, 28 March 2023 to discuss how to keep up global support and attention on small-scale, artisanal fisheries and aquaculture, after the International Year of Artisanal Fisheries and Aquaculture.
+This Fish Night event took place in March 2023.
+We discussed how to keep up global support and attention on small-scale, artisanal fisheries and aquaculture, after the International Year of Artisanal Fisheries and Aquaculture (IYAFA).

 Fish Night 7 | Gender equality in the seafood value chain

-The most recent Fish Night was on 8 March 2021, for International Women's Day.
+This event on 8 March 2021 coincided with International Women's Day.
 We discussed the importance of women in the seafood industry, the impacts of challenges such as COVID-19 and climate change on women, and how gender equality can be championed in the sustainable blue recovery.